-Vocabulary - Vocabulary refers to appropriate use of words in light of the task and target audience.

-Grammar - Grammar refers to grammatical structures: parts of speech, sentence constructions, word forms and agreement, etc.

-Mechanics - Mechanics refer to spelling, punctuation and capitalization.

-Awkward structures - This term refers to sentences that may not sound right in the English language because they are structured in an unconventional way.
-These sentences are awkward due to factors such as wordiness, wrong word order, and misuse of idioms or language interference.

-Examples of awkward structures wordiness e.g. In my own personal point of view vs. In my opinion wrong word order e.g. pepper and salt vs. salt and pepper / an apple red vs. a red apple misuse of idioms e.g. She let things get out of hand (the student meant it as she dropped something) but the idiom really means that she let things get out of control language interference e.g. I am agree vs. I agree / He was engaged to work at the store vs. He was hired to work at the store
+vocabulary Vocabulary refers to appropriate use of words in light of the task and target audience. grammar Grammar refers to grammatical structures: parts of speech, sentence constructions, word forms and agreement, etc. mechanics Mechanics refer to spelling, punctuation and capitalization.
+This term refers to sentences that may not sound right in the English language because they are structured in an unconventional way.
+These sentences are awkward due to factors such as wordiness, wrong word order, or misuse of idioms or language interference.
+Examples of awkward structures wordiness e.g. In my own personal point of view vs. In my opinion awkward structures wrong word order e.g. pepper and salt vs. salt and pepper / an apple red vs. a red apple misuse of idioms e.g. She let things get out of hand (the student meant it as she dropped something) but the idiom really means that she let things get out of control language interference e.g. I am agree vs. I agree / He was engaged to work at the store vs. He was hired to work at the store

-Lapses - Lapses refer to issues or missteps in the text in reference to vocabulary, grammar and mechanics (refer to the examples of grammatical structures and mechanics in the Cycle One rubric template).
+Lapses refer to issues or missteps in the text in reference to vocabulary, grammar and mechanics (refer to the examples of grammatical structures and mechanics in the Cycle One rubric).